ethansjpark/ethansjpark.github.io/_pages/about.md

 I love combining software development, AI, and psychology to tackle real-world problems across different industries.
 My passion lies in creating impactful projects that showcase how technology can enhance everyday life, especially for marginalized individuals from our society.

-I am currently a sophomore at Emory University persuing B.S. in Computer Science & Mathematics and a Research Assistant at the [Cognition & Visualization Lab](https://cav-lab.github.io/).
+I am currently a sophomore at Emory University pursuing B.S. in Computer Science & Mathematics and a Research Assistant at the [Cognition & Visualization Lab](https://cav-lab.github.io/).

 Also, I am an incoming software development engineer intern at [Amazon](https://www.amazon.com/) over the summer of 2025!